 Who Was Ed Gein?

-Born in 1906 in Wisconsin, Ed Gein grew up in a repressive household dominated by a controlling mother.
+Ed Gein grew up in a repressive household dominated by a controlling mother.
 Following her death in 1945, his mental health disintegrated.
 After Gein was apprehended as a suspect in a 1957 murder, the investigation of his home yielded a highly disturbed man who kept human organs and fashioned clothing and accessories out of body parts.
-He spent the rest of his life institutionalized, his story fueling the inspiration of such famous movie characters as Norman Bates (Psycho), Jame Gumb (The Silence of the Lambs) and Leatherface (The Texas Chainsaw Massacre).
+He spent the rest of his life institutionalized, his story fueling the inspiration of such famous movie characters as Norman Bates (Psycho), Buffalo Bill (The Silence of the Lambs) and Leatherface (The Texas Chainsaw Massacre).

 Around 1915, Augusta moved the family to a farm outside Plainfield, Wisconsin.
 Gein rarely left the farm, except for attending school.

 After George died in 1940, Gein and Henry began working more odd jobs to support the family.
 In 1944, the brothers were burning brush on the property, when the fire raged out of control.
 Henry was found dead, and although it was initially believed to be the result of the fire, the circumstances surrounding his death, as well as Gein's later activities, led to conjecture that the younger brother was responsible.

 Obsessively devoted to his mother, Gein never left home or dated women.
 However, after she died in late 1945, he became increasingly deranged.
 Now living alone, he left her room neat and untouched, while the rest of the home fell into squalor, and he developed an interest in anatomy books.

 Gein managed to support himself as a handyman and – despite his odd behavior – as a babysitter.
 Meanwhile, a few residents from the general area had mysteriously disappeared over the years.
 Among them was Mary Hogan, who ran a tavern in nearby Pine Grove that Gein regularly frequented.